Roderick K. von Lipsey

-He served on five submarines including command of USS Toledo and also commanded Submarine Squadron Two.
-His Washington, D.C. asignments included tours in Navy Office of Legislative Affairs, JCS Director for Combating Terrorism, Navy Warfighting Assess-ments Branch and served as Executive Assistant to the Vice Chief of Naval Operations.
-His flag assignments included Command of Logistics Group Western Pacific in Singarore, Director of the Assessment Division (N81), and Director of the Navy Quadrennial Defense Review (N00X).
-He served as Deputy Chief of Naval Operations for Fleet Readiness and Logistics (N4).
-His final assignment was Deputy Chief of Naval Operations for Warfare Systems (N9).
+He served on five submarines including command of USS Toledo and commanded Submarine Squadron Two.
+His Washington, D.C. assignments included tours in Navy Office of Legislative Affairs, JCS directorate for Combating Terrorism, Navy Warfighting Assessments Branch and as Executive Assistant to the Vice Chief of Naval Operations.
+His flag assignments included Command of Logistics Group Western Pacific in Singapore, Director of the Assessment Division (N81), and Director of the Navy Quadrennial Defense Review (N00X).
+He served as Deputy Chief of Naval Operations for Fleet Readiness and Logistics (N4) and his final assignment was as Deputy Chief of Naval Operations for Warfare Systems (N9).

 Admiral Mark Ferguson, USN (Ret.)